WebAudio/demo-list/README.md

 We are no longer accepting new contributions now.
 We suggest submitting your interesting applications to other places, such as the [WebAudio Weekly](http://www.webaudioweekly.com/about/).

 We thank everyone who has contributed demos already, and we regret not taking any more for those who have recently submitted new demos.
-This is not a judgement on the quality of the demos; we simply like the time to manage this anymore.
+This is not a judgement on the quality of the demos; we simply lack the time to manage this anymore.